 - Engagement is the length of time the user is active on the page.
 Engagement is detected using several different signals including scrolling, typing and cursor movement.

-When we combine these two metrics we get Viewable Engagement Time (VET), the total time that an ad is in-view while the user is actively engaged.
+When we combine these two metrics we get Viewable Engagement Time (Signal), the total time that an ad is in-view while the user is actively engaged.

 How does it work?

 Here’s how viewability metrics work in a live environment: